-- All commercial projects will need to be submitted electronically.
+All projects will need to be submitted electronically.

-- The space requiring inspection, or access to the area being inspected, needs to remain unoccupied from the night before through our inspection staff leaving in order to minimize exposure.
+- The space requiring inspection, or access to the area being inspected, needs to remain unoccupied before and through our inspection staff leaving in order to minimize exposure.

 - In occupied homes, all parties will need to wear approved masks during the inspection and maintain 6-feet distance apart.

 - Due to staff availability, we will be limiting the number of scheduled inspections in the day and may need to roll inspections over to another business day.